ws198601/dotfiles/README.md

 # dotfiles
-🏹 dotfiles for Linux and macOS
+🏹 dotfiles for Linux and Windows, default for windows.

 ## Usage
 These are my very private configuration files, you are free to use at your own risk.